 Omono why are you talking about this now?

 Two things I learned: One, it is not my time.
 There is a bigger plan lurking unbeknownst to me.
 I don't know what it encompasses or what journey it'll take me on, but I've allowed myself to open up as a vessel for God's plan whatever that may be.
 Two, this industry is one crazy rollercoaster!
-I quit my full time job in 2015 to pursue this crazy craft.
-Had my TV debut on NCIS months after.
+I decided a few years ago to wholeheartedly pursue this crazy craft.
+Had my TV debut on NCIS soon after.
 Wrangled my way into a Sundance festival film a year later and booked a national commercial months after that.
 Like, I don't even know where I'm going to end up!
 I might end up moving to Mars I have no clue.
 But somehow I've found comfort in this unknown.

 So like my girl Lupita said, Hold on tightly, but let the F go lightly.
 Because Hollywood my dears, is the worst.
 Flirt.
 Ever.